awsdocs/amazon-cloudfront-developer-guide/doc_source/private-content-restricting-access-to-s3.md

 For more information about Amazon S3 object ACLs, see [Managing Access with ACLs](https://docs.aws.amazon.com/AmazonS3/latest/dev/S3_ACLs_UsingACLs.html) in the *Amazon Simple Storage Service Developer Guide*\.

-## Using an OAI in Amazon S3 Regions that Support Only Signature Version 4 Authentication<a name="private-content-origin-access-identity-signature-version-4"></a>
+## Using an OAI in Amazon S3 regions that support only signature version 4 authentication<a name="private-content-origin-access-identity-signature-version-4"></a>

 Newer Amazon S3 Regions require that you use Signature Version 4 for authenticated requests\. \(For the versions of signature supported in each Amazon S3 Region, see [Amazon Simple Storage Service \(S3\)](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) in the topic [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html) in the *Amazon Web Services General Reference*\.\) However, when you create an origin access identity and add it to a CloudFront distribution, CloudFront typically uses Signature Version 4 for authentication when it requests files in your Amazon S3 bucket\.
 If you're using an origin access identity and if your bucket is in one of the Regions that requires Signature Version 4 for authentication, note the following:
 + `DELETE`, `GET`, `HEAD`, `OPTIONS`, and `PATCH` requests are supported without qualifications\.